canonical/cos-registration-server/README.md

 - UID: Unique ID per device.
 Typically, the name of the instance or the serial number.
 - Creation date: DateTime of the device creation in the server.
 - Address: IP address or hostname of the device.
+- Public SSH key: public SSH key for the device.
 - Grafana dashboards: Grafana dashboards used by this device.
 - Foxglove dashboards: Foxglove dashboards used by this device.